 Design

-We launched Mayday with full analytics using Flurry to track which buttons end users would tap, the frequency of these taps vs. the times the ‘Game Over’ screen was seen.
+Mayday was launched with full analytics using Flurry to track which buttons end users would tap, the frequency of these taps vs. the times the ‘Game Over’ screen was seen.
 The end results were that some of these buttons were completely unused.
-As such a business decision was made and an update was pushed to the App to remove the unused buttons.
+As such a I decided to update Mayday and remove the unused buttons.

-This resulted in more meaningful interactions and a higher clickthrough rate for the actions that we deemed important (sharing on social media).
+This resulted in more meaningful interactions and a higher clickthrough rate for the actions that were deemed important (sharing on social media).

-Assets were a mix of purchased and created assets.
-At the time I was using Photoshop and Firefox to create PNG files for the game.
+Assets were a mix of purchased and created.
+At the time I was using Photoshop and Sketch to create PNG files for the game.
 Be gentle, it was one of my first dives into UI.

 Development

-Development began while assets were being completed and Version 1.0 was pushed to both Appstores within a week.
+Development began while assets were being completed and Version 1.0 was pushed to both App store within a week.

 Release

-As we waited for downloads, user feedback and our analytics to come through we began work on Version 1.5 – this version would have multiple levels, with new assets and an unlock mechanism to access them.
+As I waited for downloads, user feedback and analytics to come through I began work on Version 1.5 – this version would have multiple levels, with new assets and an unlock mechanism to access them.

-Version 2.0 had updated assets and some tweaks to code for efficiency purposes.
+Version 2.0 had updated assets and tweaks to the source code for efficiency purposes.

 Dubstep